FridaWikell/python-snake/README.md

 #### User Goals

-The goal is to make the user have fun and a good time.
-Maybe experience a flashback or two back until when your biggest entertainment was to play Snake at a Nokia 3310.
+The goal is to make the user have a good time.
+Maybe the user will experience a flashback or two back til when your biggest entertainment was to play Snake at a Nokia 3310.
 The goal is also to get the user to challenge itself or a friend to beat its score.
-Another goal is to practice the users reflexes.
+Another user goal is to practice the reflexes.

 #### Site Owner Goals

-The site owners goal is to provide an easy and fun place in the high technology enviroment with anvanced graphic we live in.
+The site owners goal is to provide an easy and fun place.
+This is made by going back to the roots with simple graphic and ASCII-art as its biggest design.

 ## Design